 The up() and down() functions are used for finding the vertical coordinate of neighbours of any cell on the board.
 The down() function uses the modulus operator to find the vertical coordinate of the neighbours of cells at "the very bottom" of the board.
-The up() function uses the same operator to find the vertical coordinate of the neighbours of cells at "the very bottom" of the down() function increments the value of the vertical coordinate of a cell in the range from 0 to srzz=1.
+The up() function uses the same operator to find the vertical coordinate of the neighbours of cells at "the very top" of the board.
+The down() function increments the value of the vertical coordinate of a cell in the range from 0 to size-1.
 The up() function decrements the same value in the same range.